kubernetes/website/docs/deprecation-policy.md

 can not be removed from that version or have its behavior significantly changed, regardless of track.

-Note: For historical reasons, there are 2 “monolithic” API groups - “core” (no group name) and “extensions”.
+Note: For historical reasons, there are 2 "monolithic" API groups - "core" (no group name) and "extensions".
 Resources will incrementally be moved from these legacy API groups into more domain-specific API groups.

 **Rule #2: API objects must be able to round-trip between API versions in a given